Medically reviewed by Drugs.com. Last updated on Sep 5, 2019.

 Why it's done

-- No incision or scarring of the skin
+- There's no incision or scarring of the skin.

-The Essure system isn't appropriate for everyone, however.
-Your health care provider may discourage implantation of the Essure system if:
+The Essure system isn't right for everyone, however.
+Your health care provider may recommend other methods of contraception if:

-- You gave birth or had an abortion within the past six weeks
+- You've had a baby or an abortion within the past six weeks.

 - Pelvic pain

-You may not be able to have further pelvic electrosurgical procedures, such as some types of endometrial ablation, after having the Essure system implanted.
+After you have the Essure system implanted, you may not be able to have pelvic procedures involving electrosurgery, such as some types of endometrial ablation.

 The Essure system doesn't offer protection from sexually transmitted infections (STIs).